Top 10 shore excursions Sweden and Norway

 You may recognize the port of Geirangerfjord even if you have never been there.
 It is one of the most photographed views by tourists and professionals alike.
 And is featured on many cruise websites and brochures.
 Sailing into Geirangerfjord is nothing short of dramatic.

-For those who prefer transportation with stops for photos, choose the excursion which takes you past Eidsdal Lake and around Eagle’s Bend, viewing the Seven Sisters and lake Djupvatn.
+For those who prefer transportation with stops for photos, choose the excursion which takes you past Eidsdal Lake and around Eagle’s Bend, viewing the Seven Sisters and Lake Djupvatn.
 In the distance, you will see the magnificent Dalsnibba mountain range.

 Before returning to your cruise ship, drop in at the Hotel Union Øye.
 Dating back to 1891, this is an old fjord castle.
 Fully renovated but keeping its Norwegian old-world charm, this hotel is popular with tourists looking for the perfect spot to salmon fish in the summer months.

-Cruise Port: Nordfjordeid, Norway
+4. Cruise Port: Nordfjordeid, Norway

 In port at Nordfjordeid, located at the end of Eidsfjorden, you will find Eid, a small town north of Nordfjord.
-Your bus tour will take you via Eid and the Olden valley until you reach the Briksdal mountain and a little further on the Briksdal glacier.
+Your bus tour will take you via Eid and the Olden Valley until you reach the Briksdal mountain and a little further on the Briksdal glacier.

 The 40-minute hike to the glacier is relatively easy, with good paths in front of you.
-The Briksdal glacier is one of the arms forming the Jostedal glacier, the longest glacier in continental Europe.
+The Briksdal Glacier is one of the arms forming the Jostedal Glacier, the longest glacier in continental Europe.

 After climbing the glacier, there will be time for a lunch stop at the peaceful Birksdal Mountain Lodge.
 From here, the fantastic emerald color of Lake Olden is unforgettable.

-Cruise Port: Tromsø, Norway
+5. Cruise Port: Tromsø, Norway

 Bridge of city Tromso, Norway